 At the University of Northampton, we offer a unique combination of benefits for international students that make us hard to beat when it comes to deciding where to study for your UK degree.
 This includes work placement options, International Short Study programmes and our attractive International Scholarship scheme.
 In our new International Video, ‘Messages from Northampton’, some of our students talk about their individual experience of these key aspects of life at UON.

-We are now accepting applications for courses starting in January 2023.
+Programmes for the June 2023 intake are now full and the intake is closed.
+We are now accepting applications for courses starting in September 2023.